johnnygangoo/LyricalGenius/JohnnyGangoo_LyricalGenius.md

 <a href="https://github.com/farshed/genius-lyrics-api#types">Genius Lyric Scraper Repo</a>
 <br>
 Installation involves downloading the npm package that the repo has provided, and from there setting up the website and using the website name to create the API Client in Genius and Twilio.
+Also to allow any user to connect we will need something like an AWS EC2 instance to keep our server, made by Node, active.

 ## Require Resources
+Students participating in this assignment will need the follow:
+ *  HTML
+ *  CSS
+ *  Javascript
+ *  Node.js<br>
+**If they are new to any of these, this project is a good gateway to learning about them.**